UrbanOS-Public/csec-ev-test-drive/README.md

     - How many employees are available per time slot e.g. 3

 ** employees_per_slot should not be greater than the number of active cars for the day.

+# Terraform And AWS
+[Terraform](https://www.terraform.io/) was used to setup our AWS environment.
+Nearly everything done is configured in the scripts except the things listed.
+- Simple Email Service - Verified Email - https://console.aws.amazon.com/ses/home?region=us-east-1#verified-senders-email.
+You would need to add the specific accounts based on the domain name.
+-